content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/1-java-basics/3-program-internal-hello-java-program-how-to-set-path.md

 **Interpreter:**

--   Read bytecode stream then execute the instructions.
+-   Reads bytecode stream and then executes the instructions.

 ## 2. First Java Program \| Hello Java Example

--   In this document, we will learn how to write the simple program of Java.
+-   Here we will see how to write a simple program in Java.
--   We can write a simple hello Java program easily after installing the JDK.
--   Let's understand the requirement first.
+-   Lets start by installing Java(JDK).

 ## 2.1 The requirement for Hello Java Example

 For executing any Java program, the following software or application must be properly installed.

--   Install the JDK if you don't have installed it, download the JDK and install it.
+-   Install Java (JDK) by downloading it.
+Any version of Java 8 above 8 is good.
+Java can be installed from this link - https://www.oracle.com/java/technologies/downloads/
 -   Set path of the jdk/bin directory.
 -   Create the Java program
 -   Compile and run the Java program

 ## 2.2 Creating Hello java Example

--   To write the simple program, you need to open notepad by **start menu -\> All Programs -\> Accessories -\> Notepad** and write a simple program as we have shown below:
+-   To write a simple program, you need to open notepad by clicking on **start menu -\> All Programs -\> Accessories -\> Notepad** and type a simple program as shown below:

 ![](media/f04bb8136b6c9f437350923a2d7bf9fd.png)